robertmanriquez/MDC_Submission/README.md

 https://figshare.com/articles/Data_for_6095_constitutional_isomers_of_C7H10O2/1057646

-This zipped file contains 133,885 GDB-9 generated .xyz files, which can be converted into the .pif format for use with the Citrination platform.
+This zipped file contains 133,885 GDB-9 generated .xyz files, which can be converted into both .csv format for general use as well as the .pif format for use with the Citrination platform.

 This script will take a user specified range of files from the downloaded archive, insert them into a Pandas dataframe, then convert that dataframe into .pif dump.
 The